CodecoolGlobal/react-workshop-template/react-ws/README.md

 Collect the rolls, display them in a new component as an `<ul>`, `<li>` html list.

 - [ ] A new `rolls` state should be created in App.js, to store the previous rolls.
-- [ ] If a new roll is occured, it should be added to the `rolls` state.
+- [ ] If a new roll is occurred, it should be added to the `rolls` state.
 - [ ] A new `DiceHistory` component should be created to display an array of numbers as a list like:

 ```html